ma-Que-Er/SorryLLM/README.md

 # LLM Lobotomizer: Force-Sorry Edition

-A tool to perform "digital lobotomy" on any LLM, forcing it to only say "Sorry".
+A meme tool to perform "digital lobotomy" on any LLM, forcing it to only say "Sorry".
 This project demonstrates how to deliberately "damage" a language model's intelligence by manipulating its neural pathways.

 ## Core Concept